 How much does a ticket from Bucharest to Chisinau cost?

 A train ticket from Bucharest to Chisinau costs 155 lei (approximately €36).
 This is a lot cheaper than flying to Chisinau.

-The train leaves at 19:35 and arrives in Chisinau at 08:55.
+The daily train leaves at 19:35 and arrives in Chisinau at 08:55.
 The trains are like German clockwork; they are always on time.

 Unfortunately, you can’t currently book a ticket online, though I’m sure this will change at some point in the future.

 How long does the train take?

 The train from Bucharest to Chisinau takes approximately 13 and a half hours, so make sure you’ve got plenty of food and water before you board the train.

 As it stands there is no food carriage on board the train, so make sure you’ve got food with you if you want to eat.
 I ate beforehand, but it wouldn’t of been a proper train trip without some sweets.